xtekky/TikTok-Report-Bot/README.md

 <h3 align="center">
-  not moron-friendly yet | DM for early access (need to know your shit)
+  not user-friendly yet | DM for early access (need to know your shit)
 </h3>

 &nbsp;